-- An ongoing Phase 3 clinical trial of ASP0113 for prevention of cytomegalovirus, or CMV, reactivation in stem cell transplant recipients and an ongoing Phase 2 clinical trial of ASP0113 for prevention of CMV infection in kidney transplant recipients, both in collaboration with Astellas Pharma Inc., or Astellas expects enrollment in the Phase 3 clinical trial to be completed during the third quarter of 2016.
+- An ongoing Phase 3 clinical trial of ASP0113 for prevention of cytomegalovirus, or CMV, reactivation in stem cell transplant recipients and an ongoing Phase 2 clinical trial of ASP0113 for prevention of CMV infection in kidney transplant recipients, both in collaboration with Astellas Pharma Inc., or Astellas.
+Astellas expects enrollment in the Phase 3 clinical trial to be completed during the third quarter of 2016.
 Enrollment in the Phase 2 trial was completed in May of 2015; - In June 2015, we announced top-line results from an ongoing randomized, double-blind, placebo controlled Phase 1/2 clinical study of our therapeutic genital herpes vaccine, designed to reduce viral shedding and genital herpes lesions in herpes simplex virus type 2, or HSV-2, infected patients.
 The trial enrolled patients across seven U.S. sites and evaluated a monovalent (gD) vaccine and a bivalent (gD + UL46) vaccine.
-Neither the monovalent nor bivalent vaccine met the primary endpoint (reduction in viral shedding from baseline).
+Neither the monovalent nor bivalent vaccine met the primary endpoint (reduction of viral shedding from baseline).
 The trial is ongoing and all patients are being followed for safety for 12 months and efficacy for nine months after their final vaccine dose.
 During that period we will collect additional clinical efficacy data including lesion recurrence rate and lesion rate, which will enable us to determine the appropriate next steps for this program.
-If the additional data is not favorable, we may decide to cease further clinical development of this vaccine candidate. - An ongoing preclinical program of ASP2397 for invasive fungal infections, including invasive aspergillus, which are major causes of morbidity and mortality in immunocompromised patients, including transplant recipients.
-We expect to initiate a Phase 1 trial of ASP2397 in the first half of 2016; and - A completed preclinical program, with an allowed investigational new drug application, or IND, using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin® adjuvant to prevent CMV infection during pregnancy.
+If the additional data is not favorable, we may decide to cease further clinical development of this vaccine candidate. - An ongoing preclinical program of VL-2397 for invasive fungal infections, including invasive Aspergillus, which are major causes of morbidity and mortality in immunocompromised patients, including transplant recipients.
+We expect to initiate a Phase 1 trial of VL-2397 in the first half of 2016; and - A completed preclinical program, with an allowed investigational new drug application, or IND, using our CyMVectin[TM] prophylactic vaccine formulated with our proprietary Vaxfectin[®] adjuvant to prevent CMV infection during pregnancy.
+We are working with Virginia Commonwealth University who plans to conduct an investigator sponsored Phase 1 clinical trial to determine the neutralizing antibody responses in normal healthy female subjects who are CMV seronegative.